 - Sound — Enter the name of the sound that you want the users to hear when a message is posted to their mobile app.

 Once you’ve created your message, click the [Render Preview] button to preview how it will look as a push notification on the mobile device’s lock screen or as a banner, and as an in-app message.
-Click the Apple and Android icons to preview how the message will look in an iPhone and an Android device.
+Click the Apple and Android icons to preview how the message will look on an iPhone and an Android device.

 Step Two — Select Audience

 This screen lets you define who will receive the mobile message.
-Whether or not the message will appear to specific users depends entirely upon what notification options that the users have set in their own devices.
+Whether or not the message will appear to specific users depends entirely upon what notification options the users have set in their own devices.

 - All Devices — Select this option if you want the message sent to all mobile app users.